 Why Study our Programme?

-This programme equips you to become Architectural Technologist, working at the heart of the contemporary construction industry.
-Gain a solid understanding of technological progression in construction, and where it sits within the history of architecture.
-Study and apply design concepts and construction technologies to a range of building problems.
-Sketch and assess buildings that inspire and inform your work on day and residential field trips.
-Learn from industry-experienced tutors and work on a series of live briefs for real clients in well-equipped studios.
-One of the main distinctive features of this programme is that you will get a British award from the University of the West of England, Bristol, UK, (recognised worldwide) while studying in Muscat.
+The Architectural Technology and Design program equips the student to become an architect expert in architecture technology, working at the heart of the contemporary construction industry.
+Moreover, it gives a strong knowledge of technological progression in architecture, and where it sits within the history of architecture.
+The student can also become familiar with the different architectural and design concepts and study modern construction techniques applied to different projects.
+Field trips are also made to visit and assess buildings that inspire and inform the students’ designs of different types of buildings.
+This program is taught by professors with extensive experience in architecture and working on realistic projects in real-life studios in well-equipped studios.
+One of the main distinctive features of this program is that you will get a British award from the University of the West of England, Bristol, UK, (recognised worldwide) while studying in Muscat.

 What you will be studying?

-At the begininning of the programme, you will study several modules enabling you to understand the Construction Technology and Services as well as building Science As you progress, you will study more specialised topics including Commercial Development, Procurement and Contract Practice, Conservation of Buildings and Places, Technology Innovation and Life Cycles, Energy Management and Performance Evaluation.
-Throughout your study, you will discover design concepts through studio work and computer modelling, and develop technologies from basic scientific principles.
-Build on techniques learned in year one, practicing and applying all aspects of design to a range of building problems.
-In your final year, combine the range of your knowledge to large-scale building projects.
-Produce detailed appraisals and new build design solutions.
-Create conceptual designs, working drawings and documentation.
+Several modules are studied enabling students to understand the stages of Architectural Design, Construction Technology and Services as well as building Science.
+As the study progresses, more specialized topics are covered including Commercial Development, Procurement and Contract Practice, Conservation of Buildings and Places, Technology Innovation and Life Cycles, Energy Management and Performance Evaluation.
+Throughout the study, the student will discover design concepts through studio work and computer modelling and develop technologies from basic scientific principles.
+Build on techniques learned in the first year, practising and applying all aspects of design to a range of building problems.
+In the final year, the student will combine the range of knowledge with large-scale building projects and produce detailed appraisals and new build design solutions.
+Furthermore, create innovative designs, working drawings and documentation.

 Where can it take you?

-There’s a wide range of career opportunities for technologists with design skills within Oman, the MENA region and around the Globe.
-You could go on to work in architectural and engineering practices in the public or private sectors, or for contractors and developers, project managers and systems manufacturers.
-If you are interested in pursuing postgraduate studies after successfully completing the degree, then having a British qualification will facilitate admission to top universities in the world.
+This program qualifies the graduate for various career opportunities as an architectural designer within Oman, the MENA region and around the Globe.
+The graduate can go on to work in architectural and engineering practices in the public or private sectors as architectural designers, contractors, developers, project managers or systems manufacturers.
+The graduate also is qualified to open an engineering office specializing in architectural design.
+Furthermore, if you are interested in pursuing postgraduate studies after completing the degree, then having a British qualification will facilitate admission to top universities in the world.

 Programme Structure